minshi123/gitlab/doc/integration/jenkins.md

 was deprecated in favor of the
 [GitLab Plugin](https://wiki.jenkins.io/display/JENKINS/GitLab+Plugin).
-The deprecated integration has been renamed to [Jenkins CI (Deprecated)](jenkins_deprecated.md) in the project service settings.
-We may remove this in a future release and recommend using the new 'Jenkins CI' project service instead which is described in this document.
+The deprecated integration has been renamed to [Jenkins CI (Deprecated)](jenkins_deprecated.md) in the integration settings.
+We may remove this in a future release and recommend using the new 'Jenkins CI' integration instead which is described in this document.

 ## Overview